TylerBrinkley/Enums.NET/README.md

 I'm trying to integrate my improvements into [corefx](https://github.com/dotnet/corefx) so if interested in its progress please check out my proposal [here](https://github.com/dotnet/corefx/issues/15453).

 ## What's wrong with `System.Enum`
-1. Most of its static methods are non-generic which make them a pain to use and cause poor performance.
+1. Nearly all of `Enum`'s static methods are non-generic leading to the following issues.
-2. Most of its methods use reflection on each call without any sort of caching causing poor performance.
+   * Requires the enum type to be explicitly specified as an argument and requires invocation using static method syntax such as `Enum.IsDefined(typeof(ConsoleColor), value)` instead of what should be `value.IsDefined()`.
+   * Requires boxing for methods with enum input parameters losing type-safety, eg. `IsDefined` and `GetName`.
+   * Requires casting/unboxing for methods with an enum return value, eg. `ToObject`, `Parse`, and `GetValues`.
-3. Its support for flag enum operations is extremely limited.
-The only flag enum method on `System.Enum` is the `HasFlag` method which is very slow, is not type-safe, and is ambiguous as to whether it determines if the value has all or any of the specified flags.
+2. Support for flag enums is limited to just the `HasFlag` method which isn't type-safe, is inefficient, and is ambiguous as to whether it determines if the value has all or any of the specified flags.
 It's all by the way.
-4. It has no built-in support for retrieval of `Attribute`s applied to enum members which is a common practice for retrieval of the `DescriptionAttribute`, `EnumMemberAttribute`, and `DisplayAttribute`.
+3. Most of its methods use reflection on each call without any sort of caching causing poor performance.
+4. The pattern to associate extra data with an enum member using `Attribute`s is not supported and instead requires users to manually retrieve the `Attribute`s via reflection.
+This pattern is commonly used on enum members with the `DescriptionAttribute`, `EnumMemberAttribute`, and `DisplayAttribute`.

 Enums.NET solves all of these issues and more.